roman-milk/roman-milk.github.io/slut-is-just-a-four-letter-word.md

  Cheryl was stumbling forward, but was able to stop herself by putting her hands on Tom's naked thighs.
 She was about to get up when she felt Andy push his full length inside her.
 That had the effect of toppling her face first on top of her son's hard cock.

  "Well.
 Tom," Andy barked, "What are you waiting for, make her suck it!"
-Report_Story #3